UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration of a person checking a utility meter with callouts for troubleshooting a blank screen or fast spinning disk.

-This diagram outlines steps for troubleshooting common utility meter issues like a blank screen or rapidly spinning disk.
+Troubleshoot common utility meter issues like a blank screen or rapidly spinning disk by checking your main breaker or monitoring specific appliances.

 A man checks an electric meter outside a home to track energy usage.